Family-Based Immigration with Sacramento Lawyers

 - A refugee is an individual seeking protection while physically outside of the U.S.

-In order to qualify for the status as an asylee or refugee, the person must demonstrate that they are “unable or unwilling to return to, and is unable or unwilling to avail himself or herself to the protection of that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group or political opinion.”
+In order to qualify for the status as an asylee, the person must demonstrate that they are “unable or unwilling to return to, and is unable or unwilling to avail himself or herself to the protection of that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group or political opinion.”

-Various factors may inhibit an individual’s chances of securing asylee or refugee status.
+Various factors may inhibit an individual’s chances of securing asylee status.
 It is recommended that the individual contact our immigration law office to speak with one our professionals for help.

 Contact Sacramento Immigration Lawyers for Family-Based Immigration